 Go back to the main WPE page

-Undergraduates must attempt the WPE by the end of the semester in which they attain 65 units, or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.
-Transfer students must attempt the WPE during their first semester of attendance or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.
+Undergraduate students must attempt the WPE when they have achieved between 30-50 cumulative units, and transfer students must attempt it in their first semester of attendance or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.

 The GRE or GMAT analytical essay writing score of 4 or higher can be used to meet the GWAR; students who have earned these scores are exempt from taking the WPE.
 Students should submit their scores directly to Enrollment Services in Brotman Hall, room 123.